jindongwang/transferlearning/code/deep/adarnn/README.md

 # AdaRNN: Adaptive Learning and Forecasting for Time Series

-This project implements our paper [AdaRNN: Adaptive Learning and Forecasting for Time Series](https://arxiv.org/abs/2108.04443) accepted at CIKM 2021.
-Please refer to our paper for the method and technical details.
+This project implements our paper [AdaRNN: Adaptive Learning and Forecasting for Time Series](https://arxiv.org/abs/2108.04443).
+Please refer to our paper [1] for the method and technical details.

-**NOTE: All codes will be released within a month since the first author is currently busy with another project.
-Thanks for your patience.**

 ## Request
 - cuda 10.1